t0gun/blog/content/about-tobiloba-ogundiyan.md

 draft = false
 title = 'About Me'
 +++
-A DevOps Engineer specializing in cloud native infrastructure technologies and distributed systems
+A software developer specializing in cloud native infrastructure technologies and distributed systems